mozilla-services/push-service/docs/design.md

 #### UserAgent -> PushServer

 It is RECOMMENDED that the UserAgent try to batch all pending acknowledgements into fewer messages if bandwidth is a concern.
-When using the WebPush extension the ack MUST be sent as soon as the message has been processed, otherwise the Push Server MAY cease sending notifications to avoid holding excessive client state.
+The ack MUST be sent as soon as the message has been processed, otherwise the
+Push Server MAY cease sending notifications to avoid holding excessive client state.